ullahsamee/ImmunoStruct/README.md

     - `alphafold2_pdb_CEDAR_wildtype`
     - `alphafold2_pdb_clinical`

-**PyG graph files**
+### AlphaFold2 Structure Data

-We have provided the PyTorch Geometric (PyG) graphs on huggingface.
-You just need to download them and put them under `data` folder.
+We have provided the structure data encoded as PyTorch Geometric (PyG) graphs on huggingface.
+You just need to follow the instruction in the previous **Data Preparation** section.

 <details>
   <summary>How the PyG graphs are generated</summary>